Atomic Operations and Invariants

 i p ** inv i p

-, as shown by type of Pulse.Lib.Core.dup_inv
+, as shown by the type of Pulse.Lib.Core.dup_inv

 below: